Celebrate 30 years of Metallica’s Black Album with their limited-run SXM channel

-Throughout its run, listeners can rock out to music spanning the band’s entire catalog, including live concert performances and rare tracks.
-Band members James Hetfield, Lars Ulrich, Kirk Hammett, and Robert Trujillo will share commentary about their music, some of their favourite songs by other artists, personal stories about their career, and more.
+Throughout its run, listeners can rock out to music spanning the band’s entire catalogue, including live concert performances and rare tracks.
+Band members James Hetfield, Lars Ulrich, Kirk Hammett, and Robert Trujillo will share commentary about their music, some of their favourite songs by other artists, personal stories about their careers, and more.

 Metallica fans will also hear the band discuss what went into compiling the various formats of the remastered Black Album, and hear cover songs and commentary from artists who contributed to The Metallica Blacklist, the new covers album featuring more than 50 musicians each doing their unique takes on favourite songs from The Black Album.
 The channel will also air three concerts per day at 12 pm ET, 6 pm ET, and 12 am ET, spanning more than four decades of music from the ’80s through their most recent tour.